Understanding Blood Pressure and Its Effects on Cardiovascular Health

 Introduction

-Before delving into the specifics of blood pressure, let’s first understand what it actually means.
+Before delving into the specifics of blood pressure, let’s first understand what it means.
 Blood pressure refers to the force exerted by the blood against the walls of our arteries as the heart pumps it throughout the body.
 It is measured in millimeters of mercury (mmHg).
 Maintaining healthy blood pressure is crucial as it ensures a sufficient supply of blood and oxygen to various organs and tissues, promoting their optimal functionality.

 Understanding Blood Pressure